 Slate is a very durable natural stone that is used for roofing.
 Although it can be found in large quantities in Asia, India, and Brazil, it is primarily mined in the United States.
 Slate is carefully inspected before manufacturing to ensure that it is free of defects.
 The slate’s color varies depending on each piece’s mineral content.
 The stone’s purple highlights are due to hematite, while its greenish hue is due to chlorite.

 While slate may be costly, it is a significant investment that can pay off in the long run.
-Its lifespan is between 150 and 200 years, making it one of the most reliable roofing options on the market.
+Its lifespan is between 150 and 200 years, making it one of the most reliable types of roofing options on the market.
 Furthermore, it requires virtually no maintenance once it is installed.
 The longevity of slate roofing makes it an exceptional choice for homeowners.

 Copper is a Green Roofing Option.

-Copper is attractive and environmentally friendly roofing material.
+Copper is an attractive and environmentally friendly types of roofing material.
 It comes in a variety of finishes and complements all types of buildings.
 Its high sheen adds character to a building and improves with age, developing a beautiful blue-green patina.
 This striking architectural beauty also increases the resale value of a home.

 A copper roof will last up to 200 years and can be recycled.
 Its durability and low maintenance make it an excellent green roofing choice.
 Copper is also lightweight and won’t add excessive stress to the structure of your roof.
 The only drawback is that it can be damaged by hail, so it is not a good choice for areas prone to high winds and rain.